JumpGateio/ViewResolution/docs/2-Core Concepts/1-Usage.md

 });
 ```

-In the above example, core would look for a view at `views/admin/home/dashboard/index.blade.php`.
+In the above example, the package would look for a view at `views/admin/home/dashboard/index.blade.php`.
 When it doesn't find
 one there, it will look at `views/admin/home/index.blade.php`.
 Since the controller name matched the last prefix, it skipped
 looking in `views/admin/home/home/index.blade.php`.